 The melonfleet brand

-One friendly identity across a little suite of self-hosted tools.
-Here's how it fits together — and how it came about.
+One friendly identity across a federated suite of self-hosted IT tools.
+Here’s how colour, type, and names fit together.

 The name

-The tools all do the same kind of thing: they help you manage a fleet — of containers, of Macs, of printers.
-And watermelons are just delightful.
+The tools all do the same kind of thing: they help you manage a fleet — of hosts, tickets, printers, Macs, containers.
+And watermelons are delightful.
 Put the two together and you get melonfleet: the fleet you keep an eye on, with a slice of fruit for a heart.
 The lowercase wordmark even swaps its o for a little watermelon.

 Colour

 The watermelon is the whole palette.
-Green rind and pink flesh are the identity; a wider melon spectrum (cantaloupe, honeydew, canary) gives it range; warm neutrals do the quiet work.
-Status colours are kept deliberately separate, so a red alert never reads as the brand pink.
+Green rind and pink flesh are the identity; a wider melon spectrum (cantaloupe, honeydew, canary) gives range; warm neutrals do the quiet work.
+Status colours stay deliberately separate, so a red alert never reads as the brand pink.

 rind